outpaddling/LPJS/README.md

 package manager to
 install common software on all of your nodes, whether running BSD, Linux, macOS, or any other POSIX platform.
-The dreckly and dreckly package managers are portable to virtually all POSIX-compatible systems and provide one of the largest package collections among existing package managers.
-Hence, dreckly and dreckly enable the use of multiple operating systems running identical versions of numerous software applications.
+The dreckly package managers are portable to virtually all POSIX-compatible systems and provide one of the largest package collections among existing package managers.
+Hence, dreckly enable the use of multiple operating systems running identical versions of numerous software applications.